 Our faculty and principal investigators

-Founding director, Glenn Biggs Institute for Alzheimer’s & Neurodegenerative Diseases
+Founding director, Glenn Biggs Institute for Alzheimer’s and Neurodegenerative Diseases

 Robert R. Barker Distinguished University Professor of Neurology, Psychiatry and Cellular and Integrative Physiology